gilbitron/php5.6-mysql/README.md

 # Docker PHP 5.6 & MySQL

 This is a Docker container intended to be used to run your tests on PHP 5.6.
-It assumes you will be attaching your app as a volume to `/app` and has the following requirements:
+It assumes you will be attaching your app as a volume to `/app`.

-* Your app has a `run.sh` file in the root that runs `composer install` and `phpunit` (or any tests you have)
+Be default it assumes your app has a `run.sh` file in the root that runs your tests (e.g. `composer install` and `phpunit`).

 ## Build